aspose-imaging/Aspose.Imaging-API-References/english/python-net/aspose.imaging.xmp.types.complex.resourceref/_index.md

 ---

-The namespace contains class that is a multiple part reference to a resource.
+The module contains class that is a multiple part reference to a resource.
 Used to indicate prior versions, originals of renditions, originals for derived documents, and so on.

 ## **Classes**
 |**Class**|**Description**|